ghuenlee/react-weather/README.md

 ### What is this ?

-This an extremely simple react weather app, built with the following modules:
+This is an extremely simple react weather app, built with the following modules:

   - NodeJS
   - ExpressJS